-But what about hiring new employees amidst all this?
+But how to hire new employees virtually?
 How to go about with their onboarding process?
 With no access to a physical office, focus on virtual onboarding right now is more than ever.

-Remote work is now becoming the new normal.
+Remote work is the new normal.
 The regular processes and company culture/ values are being adapted to fit in the new way of working.

 What is Virtual Onboarding?